jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <img src="/image/uwsp_2023/Sight_Without_Vision.png" width="70%" height="70%">
 </center>

+<p></p>

 <font size="4">
 <p>Flag format is <code>poctf{uwsp_ _ _ }</code>---three underscores with three blanks.
 So probably the answer consists of three words.</p>

 <p>The sentence in the description "You have one, too.
 You carry it everywhere you go but it's not heavy" is a famous riddle with the answer "name."</p>

-<p>So maybe the 'name' of this problem, "Sight Without Vision" but with Leet Speak which is "519h7 w17h0u7 v1510n" (that was what that "this" in the challenge description was for).
+<p>So maybe the 'name' of this problem, "Sight Without Vision" but with Leet Speak which is "519h7 w17h0u7 v1510n" (that was what that "this" in the challenge description was for) is the answer.
 And that was indeed correct!</p>
 </font>

 <font size="4">